Jon is running for Seattle City Council Position 8.

 Jon Grant is the former director of the Tenants Union, previously a housing advocate with nonprofit Solid Ground, a community organizer, and recently worked on the successful passage of I-1433 to raise the state minimum wage.

-Over the past decade Jon has been a community leader who has achieved results for progressive causes in our city.
+Over the past decade Jon has been a community leader who has achieved results for important causes in our city.
 His efforts have help expand protections for domestic violence survivors, prevent the displacement of hundreds of low income families, improve health and safety standards in people’s homes, build a powerful community based organization, and raise wages and require paid sick leave for workers.

 After sustained community pressure this resulted in the passage of a proactive rental inspection law that improves the health and safety standards in the homes of over 27,000 Seattleites.
 It was only when people organized that this change was made possible.